 Effect on other benefits

-A Budgeting Loan award does not count as income and will not affect other benefit you're getting.
+A Budgeting Loan does not count as income and will not affect other benefits you're getting.

 How to apply

-You can contact your nearest Social Security or Jobs & Benefits office and ask them to send you claim form SF500.
+You can contact your nearest Jobs and Benefits office and ask them to send you claim form SF500.

-Or you can download the claim form, below.
-The form comes with notes to help you fill it in and tell you where to send it.
+You can also fill it in on screen and print the claim form below.
+The form comes with notes to help you fill it in and tells you where to send it.

 If you're unhappy with a Budgeting Loan decision, you have the right to ask for a review.
-You must write to Social Security or Jobs & Benefits office within 28 days of the decision explaining why you think the decision was wrong and ask for it to be reviewed.
+You must write to the address below within 28 days of the decision, explaining why you think the decision is wrong and ask for it to be reviewed.

-If, after that review, you still think the decision was wrong, you can ask for a further review by a Social Fund Inspector.
-The Inspectors are independent from the Department for Communities.
-The review process is quick and simple, and should take no longer than 12 working days.
+If, after that review, you still think the decision was wrong, you can ask for a further review by the office of the Independent Case Examiner which is independent from the Department for Communities.
+The review process is quick and simple, and should take no longer than 21 days.